Donglin movement

-The motivation for restoring the Academy was concern about the state of the bureaucracy and its inability to bring about improvement.
+The motivation for restoring the academy was concern about the state of the bureaucracy and its inability to bring about improvement.
 The movement represented a resort to moral Confucian traditions as a means of arriving at fresh moral evaluations.
-Thereafter the Academy became a centre of dissent for public affairs in the late Ming and early Qing periods.
+Thereafter the academy became a centre of dissent for public affairs in the late Ming and early Qing periods.
 Many supporters of Donglin were found in the bureaucracy and it became deeply involved in factional politics.
 The movement got momentum when the Donglin Academy in Wuxi was joined by the academies of the nearby Wujin and Yixing.
-Donglin men carried on politics not only through bureaucratic maneuverings but also through educated opinion; it involves building reputation and reports of dreams.
+Donglin men carried on politics not only through bureaucratic maneuverings but also through educated opinion; it involved building reputation and reporting of dreams.

 Many of the academy's creators were among the mandarins who a few years previously had forced the Wanli Emperor to appoint his first-born son, Zhu Changluo (the future Taichang Emperor) as the heir to the throne, even though the emperor himself would rather have the throne go to Zhu Changxun (the emperor's son from his favorite concubine, Lady Zheng).

-During the reign of the Tianqi Emperor, Donglin opposition to the eunuch Wei Zhongxian resulted in the closure of the Academy in 1622 and the torture and execution of its head, Yang Lian, and five other members in 1624.
+During the reign of the Tianqi Emperor, Donglin opposition to the eunuch Wei Zhongxian resulted in the closure of the academy in 1622 and the torture and execution of its head, Yang Lian, and five other members in 1624.

 The accession of the Chongzhen Emperor restored the fortunes of the Donglin faction.

 Later during Chongzhen's reign, Donglin partisans found themselves opposed to the Grand Secretary Wen Tiren, eventually arranging his dismissal in 1637.